-1. Dates of Meetings
+- 1. Dates of Meetings - 1.1 The Annual Meeting shall be held in May each year. - 1.2 Ordinary meetings of the Council and of Committees shall be held generally in accordance with a programme to be approved by the Council, although the dates and times of meetings may be adjusted by the Chairman - 1.3 A special meeting of the Council may be called by the Chairman of the Council; or by at least 5 Members giving a written request to the Director of Corporate Services. - 1.4 A special meeting of a Committee may be called by the Chairman of the Committee, or by 3 or more Members of the Committee giving a written request to the Director of Corporate Services. - 1.5 The special meeting will not normally be held until at least 5 working days have elapsed since the request was states and no business shall be considered unless it is stated on the agenda.

-- 1.1 The Annual Meeting shall be held in May each year. - 1.2 Ordinary meetings of the Council and of Committees shall be held generally in accordance with a programme to be approved by the Council, although the dates and times of meetings may be adjusted by the Chairman - 1.3 A special meeting of the Council may be called by the Chairman of the Council; or by at least 5 Members giving a written request to the Head of Finance & Governance Services. - 1.4 A special meeting of a Committee may be called by the Chairman of the Committee, or by 3 or more Members of the Committee giving a written request to the Head of Finance & Governance Services. - 1.5 The special meeting will not normally be held until at least 3-5 working days have elapsed since the request was submitted, and no business shall be considered unless it is stated on the agenda. - 1.6 A special meeting of the Council shall not include Public Question Time, Questions to the Executive and Late Items unless the Chairman of the Council so directs.
+1.6 A special meeting of the Council shall not include Public Question Time, Questions to the Executive and Late Items unless the Chairman of the Council so directs.